r-pufky/docs/docs/app/git/README.md

 # GIT
 GIT version management snippets.

+!!! tip "{REPO} vs. {REPO}.git"
+    A **.git** suffix on a repository URI indicates a bare repository (e.g. a repository without a working directory - effectively the revision history in .git/ without any HEAD files in the main directory).
+This is convention but not required by git itself.

+    Hosting providers transparently remap {REPO} to {REPO}.git.
+Local-only repositories *may* require using {REPO}.git.

 ## [Global Settings][a]
 Rebasing when pulling makes the branch history cleaner, avoiding pull merge